 php -S [server address and port]..

-index.html in the directory being served.
-You can open your browser and navigate to https://localhost:8080 and see the site.
+Open your browser and navigate to https://localhost:8080 and inspect the site.

 Specifying a document root directory